 In comparison, a high speed swinging golfer might launch the ball too high with too much loft, killing their chance of achieving maximum distance.

-Professional golfers, such as Bryson DeChambeau, play with loft degrees that routinely go underneath the 8.5-degree threshold, but they also swing at elite level speeds that generate staggering distance.
+Professional golfers like Bryson DeChambeau play with loft degrees that routinely go underneath the 8.5-degree threshold.
+Still, they also swing at elite level speeds that generate staggering distance.

-Women and senior golfers also should find a driver with no less than 12.5-15 degrees of loft to help with carry and distance and offset their slower club speeds.
+Women and senior golfers should also find a driver with at least 12.5 to 15 degrees of loft to help with carry and distance and offset their slower club speeds.

 The best golf drivers of all time provide golfers with a high-quality shaft that creates distance while maintaining accuracy by allowing the face to return to square at impact.

-Since golfers want their tee shots to end up in the fairway, matching their club speed with the right shaft flex is absolutely crucial to lowering scores.
+Since golfers want their tee shots to land in the fairway, matching their club speed with the right shaft flex is crucial to lowering scores.

 A stiff flex shaft is preferred by golfers with driver swing speeds that top 95 mph.
-The golfer must maintain sound fundamentals throughout the swing to generate that type of speed.
+To generate that type of speed, the golfer must maintain sound fundamentals throughout the swing.

 Modern golf drivers provide a massive sweet spot to golfers, and for players with ultra-fast swing speeds, a strong fundamental approach allows them to focus solely on generating distance.

-New golf drivers, like the Callaway Rogue Driver, whether for low handicappers or beginners, can open the door to a whole new way of playing this great game, but only if they make sure that the shaft flex matches their club speed.
+New golf drivers, whether for low handicappers or beginners, can open the door to a whole new way of playing this great game, but only if they make sure that the shaft flex matches their club speed.

-For golfers with fast swing speed, a forgiving driver offers them the ability to focus on generating the fastest swing possible without worrying too much about accuracy.
+For golfers with fast swing speeds, a forgiving driver allows them to focus on generating the fastest swing possible without worrying too much about accuracy.

-If you look at a TaylorMade driver, like the SIM, the club offers Twist Face Technology.
+If you look at a TaylorMade driver, the club offers Twist Face Technology.
 This feature gives golfers a curved face that minimizes side spin while directing the shot back along the target line.

-Instead of watching the golf ball slice to the right side of the fairway, the SIM works to keep the shot in the fairway and inside a tight shot dispersion that golfers can rely upon over time.
+Instead of watching the golf ball slice to the right side of the fairway, the driver keeps the shot in the fairway and inside a tight shot dispersion that golfers can rely upon over time.

 While some of the forgiving features of a neutral driver carry over to a draw-bias driver, the majority are diminished through the redesigned head.